Koenkk/zigbee2mqtt/README.md

 ![Architecture](architecture.png)

 See [Supported devices](https://github.com/Koenkk/zigbee2mqtt/wiki/Supported-devices) to check wether your device is supported.
-If it's not listed there support can be added (fairly) easy.
-Feel free to create an [issue](https://github.com/Koenkk/zigbee2mqtt/issues) in this case.
+If it's not listed there support can be added (fairly) easy, see [How to support new devices](https://github.com/Koenkk/zigbee2mqtt/wiki/How-to-support-new-devices).

 The [wiki](https://github.com/Koenkk/zigbee2mqtt/wiki) provides you all the information needed to get up and running!